 29 May 1996: Corel WordPerfect 7 Suite for Windows 95 (first 32-bit version, followed on 13 August 1996 by Corel Office Professional 7, with additional components; a mostly unrelated 16-bit product misleadingly named Corel WordPerfect 7 Suite for Windows 3.1x, which shipped in the following year, was a slightly modified version of PerfectOffice 3.0 which included a slightly updated WordPerfect for Windows 6.1)

-February 1997: Corel WordPerfect Suite for DOS (includes WordPerfect 6.2 for DOS, Presentations 2.1 for DOS, and WordPerfect 6.1 for Windows) Note: Detailed descriptions of the suite were formerly available on Dan's Abandonware Site and may perhaps be posted there again.
+February 1997: Corel WordPerfect Suite for DOS (includes WordPerfect 6.2 for DOS, Presentations 2.1 for DOS, and WordPerfect 6.1 for Windows) Note: A detailed description of the suite, with many screen images, may be found at Daniel's Legacy Computer Colllections.

 17 June 1997: Corel WordPerfect Suite 8 (32-bit version for Windows 95, followed by Corel WordPerfect Suite 8 Professional, with additional components)